 Now we add the revenues and immediately see how they are placed in the Income Statement and how the ratios update.

 Try for example to go back to the periods you set at the previous step and unselect 2019: see how the growth updates.
-You see how much time you save every time you will add or remove anything from the statements with just a click, without having to insert rows, columns and update formulae.
+You see how much time you save every time you will add or remove anything from the statements with just a click, without having to insert rows, columns and update formulas in the spreadsheet.

 Categorising OPEX and CAPEX

 Let’s move now to the cost section.
-In our example we do not have COGS but we have 2 CAPEX items and 1 OPEX (i.e., employees).
+In our example we do not have COGS but we have 2 OPEX items and 1 CAPEX item.

-Let’s select them and see how the Income Statement changes.
+Let’s select them and see how the statements change.

 Depreciation schedule made easy